vaclavsvejcar/youtube-history-downloader/README.md

 1. Enter SBT console: `$ sbt`
 1. Fetch the history using the `> run fetch` command.
 This will save the history data into the `history.csv` file.
 Now you can open this file in your favorite CSV editor, or generate the HTML report.
 1. You can generate the HTML report using `> run report` command.
 This will generate HTML file `report.html`.
-   > Please note that for large history files, opening the report in web browser may take some while.
+   > Please note that for large history files, opening the report in web browser may take some time.

 <p align="center"><img src ="https://raw.githubusercontent.com/vaclavsvejcar/ytb-history-downloader/master/readme-data/screenshot.jpg" /></p>